lindleyw/autonav/readme.txt

 Create a Custom Field called subpage_title for the page.
 Set it to what you would like displayed in the table or list of child pages.

+= How do I use AutoNav on my "home" page, to show all my sub-pages? =

+When invoked on the page set as the Static Home Page, if that page has no children, then the other pages at top level (those with no parent) are considered as children of the home page.
+In all other cases, if you wish to display pages at the same level as the current page (i.e., the other children of the parent of the current page), you can use the 'siblings' parameter.

 = What CSS classes does this plugin create? =